AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 ### SSEQ Modification

+#### Events
 For SSEQs or SSARs, if you expand them, you will see a list of events.
 Double-clicking or pressing Enter on those events will open an input dialog.
+#### Full Replacement
+An SSEQ file relies on a SBNK, which in turn relies on an SWAR containing SWAVs.
+To properly replace a music, you must therefore replace all three files.

+If you hover your cursor over the ID of an SSEQ, you will see the ID of the SBNK it uses.

 ## VX Files
 Those files use the Actimagine video codec to encode videos and sound effects.